 Bathing our dogs is an essential aspect of hygiene and grooming.
-However, you should keep these bathes are regular frequency so as to prevent excessive shedding.
+However, it would help if you kept these bathes regularly to prevent excessive shedding.
 For instance, if you bathe him weekly on Wednesday, it should remain to avoid inconsistency.

 It is also advisable to use the right kind of shampoo to bathe your dog.
 This will ensure that your dog has a healthy coat and skin underneath.

 7. Air Purifier

 As discussed earlier, it is not every time that we will be able to control shedding in our dogs.
 This is because it is sometimes initiated by nature.
 Therefore, an air purifier helps prevent shedding in the house.
-It is especially important if you or your family members suffer from fur allergies.
+It is essential if you or your family members suffer from fur allergies.

-An air purifier will definitely keep your house fresh and pure air.
+An air purifier will keep your house fresh and pure air.

 8. Omega 3 fatty acids supplements

 However, it is essential to consult your vet about the best supplements to go for.
 It will also enhance your dog’s overall health.

 9. Regular grooming

 Grooming is necessary for dogs, especially for those that barely shed.
 This is because the hair grows longer instead of shedding during winter.
 It is your job to groom him, or else loose-end inches will fall off.

-Grooming will also be effective in eliminating fleas that may reside in unkempt hairs.
+Grooming will also effectively eliminate fleas that may reside in unkempt hairs.

 10. Always brush your dog after drying

 We have already discussed cleanliness’s importance in solving the shedding problem.
 It is important to remember to brush your dog after bather and drying.
 This will eliminate weak hairs, which will minimize shedding around the house.

-As much as it is only natural for your dog to shed hair, it could also be an indication of illnesses.
+It is only natural for your dog to shed hair, but it could also indicate illnesses.
 However, this will be accompanied by several other symptoms.
 We are going to briefly look at some health concerns that are characterized by dog shedding hair.
 We will also include when and why you should be worried about dog shedding hair.